newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/architect-license.md

 - Pay any fees associated with the license

 >**Once completed, you will have:**
->- Upon approval, you will receive a notification indicating you can sign up to take the Architect’s Registration Exam - the last step before obtaining your license
+>- UUpon approval, you will receive a notification indicating you can sign up to take the Architect’s Registration Exam - the last step before obtaining your license